How to Get the Best Benefits of an Online Art Gallery

 At times, it’s a daunting landscape to navigate.
-Here are the primary options artists have for distributing their artwork:
+Here are the first options artists have for distributing their artwork:

 If you follow me, you know I am a huge advocate for direct patronage.
 I think it is the key to securing your career and long-term financial success.
 Being a realist, I know artists need other distribution sources to fill in the gaps and get all their work sold.
 Online galleries are an excellent way to diversify.
 They offer a multitude of options for artists.

 Today, we are fortunate to have a guest post from John R. Math.
 He is the gallery director of the Light Space & Time Online Art Gallery.